-Density: One of the biggest differences between open cell foam insulation and closed cell foam insulation is their densities.
-Closed cell is heavy and inflexible, where open cell spray foam insulation is more flexible and forgiving.
-The type of application should be taken into consideration when deciding which type of spray foam to use.
+One of the biggest differences between open cell foam insulation and closed cell foam insulation is their densities.
+Closed cell insulation is heavy and inflexible, where open cell spray foam insulation is more flexible and forgiving.
+The type of application should be taken into consideration when deciding which type of spray foam insulation to use.
 For example, in a home with new electrical, open cell tends to work better because it is easier to manipulate.
 However, in a shed, the closed cell’s rigorous properties work well because it can better withstand impact.

-Sound Reduction: If one of the major goals of the spray foam insulation project is to reduce noise, open cell spray foam insulation will do a better job.
+If one of the major goals of the spray foam insulation project is to reduce noise, open cell spray foam insulation will do a better job.
 This is because it expands at a higher rate and can fill in all fissures that may be allowing noise to enter a space.

 Watch Our Insulation and Ventilation Experts in Action:

 Considering a do-it-yourself approach?
 Check out the Top 5 Rookie Mistakes Made During DIY Spray Foam Insulation.